Rethinking loyalty for mobile

 Your technology foundation and user experience play a powerful role in connecting the dots between customers and a successful mobile loyalty strategy.
-Your mobile loyalty platform, whether an app or mobile site, should unite design with effective delivery in order to provide a great user experience with little or zero downtime.
-This requires you to have a data-driven understanding of customers’ actions on your loyalty platform and be able to identify and eliminate any gaps that cause downtime.
+Your mobile loyalty platform, whether an app or mobile site, should unite design with effective delivery in order to provide a great user experience.
+This requires you to have a data-driven understanding of customers’ actions on your loyalty platform.

 Consider the case of a national telecom provider that wanted to relaunch its customer loyalty mobile app.
 The telco’s servers frequently struggled to handle incoming traffic, preventing users from taking part in its mobile loyalty program.
-By working with PK, the company improved the user experience with a relaunch that included back-end improvements that vastly improved the app’s availability, eliminating downtime.
-By focusing on technology, the telco has been able to grow its loyalty app to engage 2.5 million active users each week.
+By working with PK, the company significantly improved the user interface and experience with a relaunch that included back-end upgrades, vastly improving the app’s availability and eliminating downtime.
+By focusing on the user experience within the mobile app, the telco has been able to grow its loyalty app to engage 2.5 million active users each week.

 As demonstrated in all the featured examples, the mobile channel allows loyalty programs to offer new, innovative program benefits, experiences and functionality that build deep connections with members.
 Consider these guidelines to rethink how your organization can best engage your loyalty members on their mobile devices.